Meet my no-fail vegan stew and dumplings. Packed with flavour, affordable and quicker than regular stew.

 - 1 teaspoon baking powder

-- 1 tbsp thyme or other herb like parsley and chives
+- 1 tablespoon thyme or other herb like parsley and chives

 - 1,5 teaspoon nutritional yeast

 - 1 tablespoon vegan butter

 - 130 ml unsweetened soy milk or other unsweetened and unflavoured plant milk

 - Warm up olive oil in a large cooking pan.
 Add chopped onion and crushed garlic.
 Gently fry for 5 minutes.

 - Add carrots and celery and gently fry on low heat for another 15 minutes until softened.

 - In the meantime, use a separate bowl to make your dumplings.
 Combine all your dry ingredients (flour, salt, baking powder, nutritional yeast and herbs).

 - Little by little, add vegan butter.
 Make sure your vegan butter is at room temperature as this will help it dissolve better.
 Try to mix in your butter with your dry ingredients as much as possible, using a spoon to press the butter against the bowl's edge.
 Then add your unsweetened plant milk and stir well.

 - Place your dumplings on top of the vegetables in order to prevent them from sinking.
 Cook for 8 minutes uncovered, then add some more water to your stew (100-200ml - adjust if making a bigger/smaller batch than original recipe) and cook covered for 12 minutes.